zettsu-t/cppMockgen/howToUse.md

 * Patterns in -find options require the tail [^\\.] to extract variable names from _object.function_ statements.
 * -classname does not match inner classes at once.
-Listing -classname -A -classname B needs to match Class A::B.
+Listing -classname A -classname B needs to match Class A::B.

 ## And more